bokand/URLBarSizing/README.md

 This page hopes to explain the nuances of how the URL bar affects the web page, document the differences between the browsers, and explain some proposed changes to Chrome to improve the current situation.

-I've also provided a [demo page](http://bokand.github.io/demo/urlbarsize.html) and [custom Chrome build](https://github.com/bokand/URLBarSizing/blob/master/ChromePublic.apk) for Android to demonstrate the proposal.
+I've also provided a [demo page](http://bokand.github.io/demo/urlbarsize.html) and to demonstrate the proposal.
+Enable chrome://flags/#enable-experimental-web-platform-features in Chrome 54/55 to see the difference.

 Note: These URL bar issues are inherent only to mobile platforms so all the above discussion implicitly applies only to the mobile versions of each browser.